benblack769/benblack769.github.io/multi_d_notes/reinforce/long_descriptions/state_based_memory.md

 If $$r + V(S^\prime)$$ evaluates worse than $$Q(S, a)$$ then $$Q(S, a)$$ will know that $$a$$ did a bad job storing the memory, so it will have a gradient of $$a$$ vs the change in value of the state.

 So you have memory updating to be more useful.
 The only problem is that this is a very difficult credit assignment problem.
 So [perhaps there can be a reward that explicitly encourages information to be remembered this way](/#clock_information_exploration).

+The problem with that technique is that the information being memorized is random noise.
+But with overfitting, some of that random noise will correlate with an actual feature of the environment state.
+And so you start controlling that noise to match the environment state.
+It may also be beneficial for the policy which controls the memory to not have direct access to the state.
+All of this is highly speculative.